openjournals/buffy/docs/responders/github_action.md

 :command: *Required*.
 The command this responder will listen to.
 :workflow_repo: *Required*.
 The repo to run the action on, in *org/name* format.
 :workflow_name: *Required*.
 Name of the workflow to run.
-:message: An optional message to reply.
-:ref: Optional.
-The ref for the GitHub action to use.
+:workflow_ref: Optional.
+The git ref for the GitHub action to use.
 Defaults to *main*.
+:message: An optional message to reply with once the workflow is triggered.
 :description: The description of the action this command runs.
 It will show in the help command if the responder is not hidden.
 :inputs: *<Map>* An optional list of params/values to pass as inputs to the GitHub Action.
 :data_from_issue: *<Array>* An optional list of fields from the body of the issue to pass as inputs to the GitHub Action.